projectara/greybus-spec/source/control.rst

    This operation is sent by the SVC to the AP to inform it that an interface on a module has indicated its link is functioning.
-The module will have previously been the subject of a hotplug operation.
+The module shall have previously been the subject of a hotplug operation.
 A module can have more than one interface; the interface id (whose value is normally 0) is used to distinguish among them if there is more than one.
 The device id tells the AP what |unipro|